The luxury development along Jiak Kim Street (former Zouk site) features a total of 455 units across two residential towers (36-storey) each.

 Not only it was around 40% more than the reserve price which the government had set, but it was also a record-breaking price back then compared to the surrounding land prices.

-Let us find out more about what Rivière has to offer and how does it line up against other nearby projects – specifically Martin Modern.
+Let us find out more about what Rivière has to offer and how it lines up against other nearby projects – specifically Martin Modern.

-The developer of Rivière condo is none other than Frasers Property itself which was first established in 1883 – more than a century of experience accumulated.
+It was first established in 1883 and has more than a century of experience accumulated.

 Most locals would know the location of Rivière better as the former site of Zouk – one of Singapore’s most popular night spots.